Quantum64/ExGregilo/README.md

 - [X] Gem shards - Could be improved with a more “GregTech Look”
 - [ ] Gem sand - Exists but I really hate this texture
 - [X] Compressed hammer GUI
+- [ ] Compressed silk hammer GUI - Currently the same as compressed hammer
 - [X] Advanced rendered sieve mesh - This is the actual texture rendered in the sieve block
 - [X] Basic rendered sieve mesh - Same is above, probably fine
 - [ ] Rendered heavy sieve mesh - I want this to look different, currently it’s the same